openstack-archive/infra-manual/doc/source/developers.rst

 ----------------

-To get early feedback on a change which is not fully finished yet, you can submit a change to gerrit and mark it as "Work in Progress" (WIP).
+To get early feedback on a change which is not fully finished yet, you can submit a change to Gerrit and mark it as "Work in Progress" (WIP).

 .. note::
    The OpenStack Gerrit system does not support drafts, use "Work in Progress" instead.

-To do so, after submitting a change to gerrit in usual way (``git review``), You should go to gerrit, and do `Code Review`_ of your own change while setting "Workflow" vote to "-1", which marks the change as WIP.
+To do so, after submitting a change to Gerrit in usual way (``git review``), You should go to Gerrit, and do `Code Review`_ of your own change while setting "Workflow" vote to "-1", which marks the change as WIP.

 This allows others to review the change, while at the same time